Workflow

 Session view exposes one publish shortcut:

-popens a publish popup for the linked forge review request. - Leave the field empty to keep the default branch target for that session, or type a custom remote branch name before pressing
+• Leave the field empty to keep the default branch target for that session, or type a custom remote branch name before pressing Enter.

-- After a session branch has been published once, later completed turns automatically push that same remote branch in the background so linked review requests stay current without reopening the publish popup.
+• After a session branch has been published once, later completed turns automatically push that same remote branch in the background so linked review requests stay current without reopening the publish popup.
+If inline chat messages are queued behind the running turn, Agentty waits for the queue to drain and pushes after the last queued turn completes.
 The session output shows when that post-turn auto-push starts and when it completes or fails.

 Review-request publishing stays inside session view by using a publish input popup on p, followed by informational popups for loading, success, and blocked states.